-The Audit Committee has five members and met seven times during the year ended December 31, 2020.
-The Board has determined that Mr. W. Steve Albrecht, Chair of the Audit Committee, is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Audit Committee has five members and met seven times during the year ended December 31, 2021.
+The Board has determined that Mr. W. Steve Albrecht, Chair of the Audit Committee, and Mr. Keith E. Smith, who will succeed Mr. Albrecht as Chair of the Audit Committee following the Meeting, are "audit committee financial experts" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").